Help me heal my dry, cracked, sore, and ugly feet

 Athlete's foot (also known as tinea pedis by docs and jocks) is a fungal infection that can be tricky to diagnose because of its wide range in severity and symptoms.
 Most often, in mild cases, affected skin thickens and becomes scaly and itchy.
 As the infection progresses, blisters can form, and skin, especially between the toes, can become cracked and peel.
 Moreover, cracked skin can be prone to infections.
 Maintaining dry, clean feet and wearing fresh, dry socks (made of 100 percent cotton or with a synthetic material that wicks away moisture) or open toe shoes will help slow the growth of fungus.
 An over-the-counter athlete's foot treatment, used as directed, should clear up the problem if it is a fungal infection — and not make matters worse if it isn't.

 If it ultimately comes down to simply soothing dry skin, there are many preventative measures and treatments you can employ.
 Again, speaking with your health care provider is your best bet.
 S/he can get to the root of your problem.
 If it's not athlete's foot, a correct diagnosis is key to taking care of the cracked, dry skin on your feet with the appropriate treatment.
-Columbia students can make an appointment at Medical Services either online through Open Communicator, or by calling x4-2278.
+Columbia students can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 Hope this advice leaves you jumping for joy!